pydicom/pynetdicom/docs/tutorials/create_scu.rst

 Communication between DICOM applications normally proceeds in three stages;

-1. Firstly, they must negotiate to establish an *association*:
+1. First the applications negotiate to establish an *association*:

   * The association *requestor* sends an association request message which contains information about the services it would like to use